Strophox/tetro-tui/README.md

 > <details>
 > <summary>
-> The application will not store anything by default and 'Keep save file' needs to be opted in:
+> The application will not store anything by default and 'Keep save file' needs to be opted in;
 > </summary>
 >
 > The exact location of the config file is shown in the *Advanced Settings* menu and is based on `dirs::config_dir()`: